neesjanvaneck/VOSviewer-Online-Docs/docs/user-interface/index.md

 - [*Main panel*](main-panel/).
 The main panel presents an interactive visualization of a network.

 - [*Control panel*](control-panel/).
-The control panel can be used to make adjustments to the visualization of a network in the main panel, to find an item in the visualization, and to update the layout and clustering of the network visualized in the main panel.
+The control panel can be used to make adjustments to the visualization of a network, to find an item in the visualization, and to update the layout and clustering of a network.

 - [*Action buttons*](action-buttons/).
 The action buttons can be used to perform actions such as opening and saving a network and making a screenshot of the visualization of a network.

 - *Zoom buttons*.
-The zoom buttons can be used to zoom in and out in the visualization of a network in the main panel.
+The zoom buttons can be used to zoom in and out in the visualization of a network.

 - *Legend*.
-The legend shows how to interpret the size and color of an item in the visualization of a network in the main panel.
+The legend shows how to interpret the size and color of an item in the visualization of a network.

 - *Info box*.
-The info box provides information about the network visualized in the main panel or about an item in the network.
+The info box provides information about a network or about an item in the network.

 <figure>
   <img src="/docs/assets/images/user_interface_annotated.png" />